 - the seminary’s collection

-- parish libraries, which have been conserved as a whole and are made available as a special collection
+- parish libraries, which have been conserved in their entirety and are made available as a special collection

 Some objects transcend these categories because of their cultural and historic importance.
 Among them are the Reichenauer Epistolar (or Hildesheimer Orationale; 11th century), the St Albans Psalter (12th century) and the Codex Rotundus ( 15th century).